Why Do Cats Like Catnip?

 Garden stores tend to call the prettier varieties "catmint", and the regular ordinary plant "catnip".
 Cat's don't care about the appearance.

-Catnip should be harvested while it is still flowering but slightly later in the season and have gotten a bit woodier.
+Catnip should be harvested while it is still flowering but slightly later in the season.
+At that point it will have gotten a bit woodier.
 If you harvest earlier the plants don't have as much concentrated essence as later.
 They also take much longer to dry.
+For fresh use it does not matter.

 Are there Other Plants like Catnip?